Ester R.A. Leutenberg and Dr. John J. Liptak

-Over the last century many different workbooks, workshops, and self-help systems have been designed to help people explore ways of safely dealing with teen violence.
-In the past twenty years, many research studies have focused on the value of self-reflection and journaling as a way of exploring personal characteristics, identifying ineffective behaviors, and examining thoughts and feelings that lead to these ineffective behaviors.
-This book is unique in that it combines two powerful psychological tools designed to enhance domestic violence coping skills: self-assessment and journaling.
+Over the last century, many different workbooks, workshops, and self-help systems have been developed to help people explore ways of safely dealing with teen violence.
+In the past twenty years, many research studies have focused on the value of self-reflection and journaling to explore personal characteristics, identify ineffective behaviors, and examine thoughts and feelings that lead to these counterproductive behaviors.
+This book is unique in combining two powerful psychological tools designed to enhance domestic violence coping skills: self-assessment and journaling.

-The Teen Violence Workbook, contains five separate sections that will help participants learn more about themselves as well as the impact of dating relationships and violence in their lives.
-Participants will develop an awareness of the violence that they are exposed to daily.
+The Teen Violence Workbook contains five separate sections that will help participants learn more about themselves and the impact of dating relationships and violence in their lives.
+Participants will develop an awareness of the violence they are exposed to daily.
 They will complete assessments and activities to help them explore the violence in their lives and develop strategies for coping with violence.

 The sections in the book are:

-Types of Violence Scale helps individuals explore the types of abuse they are experiencing in their relationships.
-These teen violence types include sexual abuse, physical abuse, verbal/emotional abuse and financial abuse.
+Types of Violence Scale helps individuals explore the kinds of abuse they are experiencing in their relationships.
+These teen violence types include sexual abuse, physical abuse, verbal/emotional abuse, and financial abuse.